basecue/cd/README.md

 Usage
 -----
-At a high level there is "control" mode, which checks an current version of configuration, creates isolated environment and delegates requested action to codev in "perform" mode in the isolated environment.
+At a high level there is "control" mode, which checks a current version of configuration, creates isolated environment and delegates requested action to codev in "perform" mode in the isolated environment.